-Engage in meaningful scholarship related to your career interests all while earning a paycheck!
+Engage in meaningful scholarships related to your career interests all while earning a paycheck!
 OUR Works! will pay you to Explore Your Major!

 In collaboration with UWF Financial Aid, the Office of Undergraduate Research presents the OUR Works! program.
 Open exclusively for federal work-study eligible students; these assistantships offer up to fifteen hours of paid research experience a week.
 The OUR Works! program aims to introduce students to research and scholarly activities while providing an opportunity for professional development and one-on-one faculty mentorship.
-All federal work-study eligible students, regardless of discipline, are encouraged to apply through the OUR Woks!
-Qualtrics application.
+All federal work-study eligible students, regardless of discipline, are encouraged to apply.

 OUR Works! students will receive minimum wage for up to 15 hours per week.
 Awards are typically made for a full academic year (fall and spring semesters).
 But awards are made on a rolling basis and so, as long as funds are available, awards can be made at any time throughout the academic year.

 Apply now for OUR Works! with this online application.